 🌟 My Review

-If I was new to the time management and focus concept, I would give it 8/10.
+If I was new to the time management and focus concept, I would have liked it more.
 This is a great book for beginners on the topic.

-I cut 0.5 points from the book's physical quality.
+The book's physical quality is low.
 The paper and cover are of good quality, but there are full black pages, and some of these pages left their mark on the adjacent pages.

 With all these, you might think that I'm not recommending the book.
 On the contrary, I recommend this book to the people I wrote in the "Who should read it?" title.